iv461/icey/icey/doc/source/index.md

 # ICEY documentation

-ICEY is a a new API for the Robot Operating System (ROS) 2 that allows for modern asynchronous programming using Streams, Promises and C++20 coroutines with async/await syntax.
-This simplifies application code and makes the asynchronous data-flow clearly visible.
-This enables fast prototyping with less boilerplate code.
+ICEY is a new client API for modern asynchronous programming in the Robot Operating System (ROS) 2.
+It uses C++20 coroutines with async/await syntax for service calls and TF lookups.
+ICEY allows you to model data flows based on streams and promises.
+These features simplify application code and make asynchronous data flows clearly visible.

+### Problems ICEY solves:
+ - Deadlocks are impossible since there is no need to manually spin the ROS executor (event loop) inside callbacks.
+ - There are no memory leaks during service calls — every request is cleaned up automatically after the specified timeout.
+ - All callbacks can be asynchronous functions (i.e., coroutines), which makes it possible to call and co_await other asynchronous operations inside callbacks.
+ - A consistent async/await-based API for all asynchronous operations, including service calls and TF lookup.
+ - Topic synchronization without boilerplate code

-It is fully compatible to the ROS 2 API and allows for gradual adoption since the `icey::Node` extends a regular ROS-Node.
-It supports all major features of ROS: parameters, subscriptions, publishers, timers, services, clients, TF.
-It supports not only regular nodes but also lifecycle nodes with a single API.
+ICEY is fully compatible with the ROS 2 API since it is built on top of rclcpp.
+This allows for gradual adoption.
+It supports all major ROS features: parameters, subscriptions, publishers, timers, services, clients, and TF.
+Additionally, ICEY supports lifecycle nodes using a single API.

-ICEY operates smoothly together with the  `message_filters` package, and it uses it for synchronization.
-ICEY also allows for extension, demonstrated by the the support for `image_transport` camera subscription/publishers that is already implemented.
+ICEY operates smoothly with the message_filters package, using it for synchronization.
+ICEY is also extensible, as demonstrated by its support for image transport camera subscription/publishers.

-It offers additional goodies such as:
-- Automatic bookkeeping of publishers/subscriptions/timers so that you do not have to do it
-- No callback groups needed for preventing deadlocks -- async/await allows for synchronously looking code while the service calls remain asynchronous
-- Handle many parameters easily with a single parameter struct that is registered automatically using static reflection, so that you do not need to repeat yourself

 ICEY supports ROS 2 Humble and ROS 2 Jazzy.

 The [icey_examples](../../icey_examples) package contains many different example nodes, demonstrating the capabilities of ICEY.